Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Bottom line

-Did you come across any UI illustrations which couldn’t be overpassed?
+Did you come across any UI illustrations that couldn’t be overpassed?

 Title image credits: Fireart